Conan (military dog): White House visit

-On November 25, 2019, Conan made a surprise appearance with a handler at the White House.
-The handler used dog commands in German during the meeting.
-President Donald Trump introduced Conan to reporters in the White House Rose Garden, saying, "So this is Conan.
-Right now, probably the world's most famous dog," going on to call him a "tough cookie" and "actually incredible" and "The Ultimate drug sniffer" and "Ultimate fighter".
+On November 25, 2019, Conan made an appearance at the White House.
+Donald Trump introduced Conan to reporters in the White House Rose Garden, saying, "So this is Conan.
+Right now, probably the world's most famous dog."
 First Lady Melania Trump and Vice President Mike Pence attended the event as well, with Pence petting Conan and calling him a "hero" during brief remarks.

-President Trump stated that along with honoring Conan with a medal and a plaque, he met with some of the other special operations soldiers that participated in the Baghdadi raid, who were not identified for national security reasons as they were engaged in active duty.
+Death

+Conan died in November 2023 of cancer and injuries sustained during service.